maryrobinrose/marmo-code-challenge/README.md

 * `git bundle create marmoset.bundle master`
 * Email the marmoset.bundle file to dev@marmosetmusic.com
-* Subject should be "Marmo Code Challenge - Your Name"
+* Subject should be "Marmo Code Challenge - <YOUR NAME>"